sparklemotion/nokogiri.org/content/parsing_an_html_xml_document.md

-# Chapter 1: Parsing an HTML / XML Document
+# Parsing an HTML / XML Document

 ## From a String